Erik Hurtado: CF Montréal

 On February 16, 2021, Hurtado joined CF Montréal on a one-year deal, with an option for another.
 He made his debut on April 14 against Toronto FC, coming on as a substitute in the 4–2 victory.

 Columbus Crew

 On July 8, 2021, Hurtado was traded to the Columbus Crew in exchange for $200,000 in General Allocation Money.
 According to CF Montréal sporting director, Olivier Renard, the trade had to be made since Hurtado was not vaccinated against COVID-19 and thus would not be allowed to enter Canada when the rest of the team were allowed to return.
 Hurtado made his Crew debut the next day in a 2–2 away draw against FC Cincinnati.
-Following the 2021 season, Columbus opted to decline their contract option on Hurtado.
+Following the 2021 season, Columbus declined their contract option on Hurtado.
 However, Hurtado and Columbus came to terms on a new deal on February 3, 2022.

-Hurtado scored his first goal for the club on May 7, 2022, helping secure a 2–2 tie versus the New England Revolution.
+Hurtado scored his first goal for the club on May 7, 2022, in a 2–2 tie with the New England Revolution.

+San Antonio FC

+On April 12, 2023, Hurtado joined USL Championship side San Antonio FC on a 25-day contract.